ftrackhq/ftrack-connect-cinema-4d/doc/getting_started.rst

   1. Download the Cinema 4D plugin from the
      `ftrack Integrations page <https://www.ftrack.com/integrations>`_.
   2. Extract the zip archive.
+  3. Copy the result folder into FTRACK_CONNECT_PLUGIN_PATH
-  3. Copy the `ftrack` directory in the plugin directory within Cinema 4D's preferences folder.
+  3. Copy the `plugin/ftrack` directory in the plugin directory within Cinema 4D's preferences folder.
 You can find this directory from Cinema 4D by navigating to :guilabel:`Edit --> Preferences --> Open preferences folder`.